giantswarm/releases/aws/v19.1.0/README.md

 ### app-operator [6.8.0](https://github.com/giantswarm/app-operator/releases/tag/v6.8.0)

 #### Added

-- Add Service Monitor by default to make it complain with the latest monitoring improvements
+- Add Service Monitor by default to make it compliant with the latest monitoring improvements